TxusBlack/boot-manager/README.md

 Quickly reboot into Windows or alternate macOS drives, no holding of option key or startup disk changing.

 ### Universal Compatibility
-Enable menu bar only and have quick access to rebooting to your other operating systems.
+Enable menu bar only and have quick access to rebooting to your other operating systems, like Windows.

-### Reboot Helper
-No more entering your password to reboot, authorize Boot Manager once and then be able to reboot quickly.

 ### Boot Camp on PCI-e SSD and SATA Controllers
 Support for Boot Camp in EFI mode on PCI-e SSDs and SATA PCI-e controllers.